 The goal of motivating teens and young adults is to get them to eventually be able to live independently and strive to achieve life’s goals without you pushing them.
 You can mold intrinsic motivation once you learn details about what fuels your teenager or young adult.
 Here are some ways to help your son or daughter develop internal or intrinsic motivation and not rely on external or extrinsic motivation.

 - Recognize efforts and achievements – Celebrate your son or daughter’s effort and don’t focus solely on traits or outcomes.
-This helps develop motivation for the process and the grit to tolerate the discomfort they can achieve a goal.
+This helps develop motivation for the process and the grit to tolerate the discomfort that may come as they work towards achieving a goal.

 As your child transitions to adulthood, it is important that you give them as much opportunity to practice independence as possible.
 This applies to motivation as well.
 Here is how you can start to put your teen or young adult in the driver’s seat: